Andrea Sestini Hlaváčková: Tennis career

-She made a successful WTA partnership with Lucie Hradecká, and teamed with her to win the 2008 ECM Prague Open in their home country.
+She made a successful WTA Tour partnership with Lucie Hradecká, and teamed with her to win the 2008 ECM Prague Open in their home country.
 To win, the pair defeated Jill Craybas and Michaëlla Krajicek in the final.
 Their second title of the year then came at the 2008 Gastein Ladies, where they beat Sesil Karatantcheva and Nataša Zorić in the final.

 In August 2009, Hlaváčková won her second ITF singles title at the 25k event in Bad Saulgau, Germany.

 She won three 25k singles titles in 2010: in Sutton, England in February, in Les Contamines-Montjoie, France in July and in Vigo, Spain in August.

 Hlaváčková won her first Grand Slam title in doubles with Hradecká at the 2011 French Open, beating Sania Mirza and Elena Vesnina in the final.

 She won also two ITF singles titles in 2011: a 50k in the Bronx in August, and a 25k in Clermont-Ferrand in October.

 On 5 August 2012, she won the silver medal at the London Olympics along with her women's doubles partner Hradecká.

 At the US Open, she reached the fourth round.
-She upset Maria Kirilenko in the third round, but was defeated by fourth seed and eventual champion Serena Williams in the round of 16, 6–0, 6–0.
+She upset Maria Kirilenko in the third round, but was defeated in the round of 16 by fourth seed and eventual champion, Serena Williams, 6–0, 6–0.

 At the 2013 US Open, Hlaváčková won both the mixed-doubles title paired with Max Mirnyi and the women's doubles title with Lucie Hradecká.

-Hlaváčková won her eighth ITF singles title (25k) in Plzen, Czech Republic in August 2015.
+Hlaváčková won her eighth ITF singles title (25k) in Plzeň, Czech Republic in August 2015.

 On 13 August 2016, at the Rio Summer Olympics, Hlaváčková's left eye was hit by a ball, from an overhead volley from Martina Hingis.

 On 17 June 2022, she announced her official retirement after the 2022 Prague Open.